-Unorthodox Wisconsin Tailgate Brat Tub Recipe
+Touchdown Tailgate Brat Tub Recipe

-Bratwurst (braht-vurst), better known as brats, are great tailgate food.
+Bratwurst (braht vurst), better known as brats, are great tailgate food.
 They are the official food of University of Wisconsin and Green Bay Packer fans.
 UW is based in Madison, which calls itself the "Brat Capital of the World" and is home of the giant annual "Brat Fest" over Memorial Day weekend.
 They serve more than 200,000 brats each year.
 Only slightly more modest, Sheboygan, an hour south of Green Bay, calls itself the "Bratwurst Capital of America".
 Nearby, in Middleton, is the Mustard Museum (a must visit, pun intended).

 This recipe is designed for cooking on a grill, but you can do them indoors on a griddle, in a frying pan, or under the broiler.
 Dave Hoffman, a.k.a.
-Fritz Boygan, tells me in Sheboygan, in the days before smoke detectors, the German settlers liked to cook brats on the indoor stovetop in a frypan.
+Fritz Boygan, tells me that in Sheboygan, in the days before smoke detectors, the German settlers liked to cook brats on the indoor stovetop in a frypan.
 So when they cooked in the backyard, it became a "fry out" or an "outdoor fry".

-Brat Tub Recipe
+Touchdown Brat Tub Recipe

-Yield.
+Makes.
 6 sandwiches

-Preparation time.
+Takes.
 1 hour

 6 nice buns (try for something better than pasty hot dog buns)